awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 ## Supported DB Engines for DB Instance Classes<a name="Concepts.DBInstanceClass.Support"></a>

 The following are DB engine considerations for DB instance classes:

-+ **Microsoft SQL Server** – Instance class support varies according to the version and edition of SQL Server\.
+**Microsoft SQL Server**
+Instance class support varies according to the version and edition of SQL Server\.
 For instance class support by version and edition, see [DB Instance Class Support for Microsoft SQL Server](CHAP_SQLServer.md#SQLServer.Concepts.General.InstanceClasses)\.

+**MySQL**
+The Graviton2 preview instance classes db\.m6g and db\.r6g are supported for Amazon RDS MySQL versions 8\.0\.17 and higher\.

+**Oracle**
-+ **Oracle** – Instance class support varies according to the version and edition of Oracle\.
+Instance class support varies according to the version and edition of Oracle\.
 For instance class support by version and edition, see [DB Instance Class Support for Oracle](CHAP_Oracle.md#Oracle.Concepts.InstanceClasses)\.

+**PostgreSQL**
+The Graviton2 preview instance classes db\.m6g and db\.r6g are supported for Amazon RDS PostgreSQL versions 12\.3 and higher\.
-+ **PostgreSQL** – The db\.m5, db\.r5, and db\.t3 DB instance classes are supported for the following Amazon RDS PostgreSQL versions:
+The db\.m5, db\.r5, and db\.t3 DB instance classes are supported for the following Amazon RDS PostgreSQL versions:
 + PostgreSQL 9\.6\.9 and higher 9\.6 versions
 + PostgreSQL 10\.4 and higher 10 versions
 + PostgreSQL 11\.1 and higher 11 versions

 In the following table, you can find details about supported Amazon RDS DB instance classes for each Amazon RDS DB engine\.